alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 1. Delete their public key from the [`gpg_public_keys` directory](https://github.com/alphagov/govuk-secrets/tree/main/gpg_public_keys) in govuk-secrets.

+1. Remove any other references to the user.

 1. Commit your changes and raise a pull request for review.

 > **WARNING**